chanzuckerberg/single-cell/rfcs/0003-gene-sets/text.md

 ### Relational Database

-To support gene sets three tables will be added to the cellxgene relational database
+To support gene sets two tables will be added to the cellxgene relational database

 - Gene
   - UUID (generated)
   - GeneName
-  - OntologyId?
-- GeneGeneSetLink
-  - UUID
-  - Gene UUID
-  - GeneSet UUID
-  - Comments (optional)
+  - Comments
   - GeneSet
+  - created_at
+  - updated_at
+- GeneSet
   - UUID (generated)
   - GeneSet Name (required)
   - Gene Count (generated)
   - User UUID
   - Dataset UUID
+  - comments
+  - created_at
+  - updated_at

 ![Cellxgene Data Schema](imgs/Cellxgene_rds_schema.png)
 **Figure 1** Cellxgene data schema, tables to be added (as described above) are in red